scilus/nf-pediatric/README.md

 **Using either `-profile docker` or `-profile apptainer` is highly recommended, as it controls the version of the software used and avoids the installation of all the required softwares.**

-For example, to perform the end-to-end connectomics pipeline, users should select `-profile tracking,segmentation,connectomics` for pediatric data and `-profile infant,tracking,segmentation,connectomics` for infant data.
+For example, to perform the end-to-end connectomics pipeline, users should select `-profile tracking,segmentation,connectomics`.
 In addition to profile selection, users can change default parameters using command line arguments at runtime.
 To view a list of the parameters that can be customized, use the `--help` argument as follow:

 ```bash
 nextflow run scilus/nf-pediatric -r main --help